LJTalks/whiskey-store/README.md

 The hero image dissapears to the left in mobile size, I want it to centre.

-The sign up button seems off center and goes green once clicked!
+The sign up button seems off center and goes green when it's being clicked (fine before and after, and on hover, just when clicking)!